UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_12.md

 This time, our `exponent_a_list()` function is not as it was formatted before.

-We’ve got space and indentation issues and it looks like we are missing white space in areas as well.
+We’ve got space and indentation issues, and it looks like we are missing white space in areas as well.

 ---